 Since 1975, the Earned Income Tax Credit (EIC or EITC) has been helping US taxpayers reduce the amount of federal taxes they owe.
-But the IRS believes that many taxpayers fail to take advantage of the EIC each year, even though they qualify.
-This includes Americans who live abroad and any individual who earned $50,270 or less in the 2012 tax year, regardless of whether it comes from foreign income or wages earned in the US.
+But the IRS believes that many taxpayers fail to take advantage of the EIC each year, even though they qualify for the earned income credit when living abroad.
+This includes Americans who earn foreign income or live abroad for part of the year.
+Find out how you can qualify for the Earned Income Tax Credit if you earn foreign income or live abroad part-time.

-The EIC is a tax credit that helps low to moderate-income taxpayers save on their US taxes.
-Based on your income and the number of qualifying children in your household, the credit ranges from $529 to $6,557 for 2019 ($538 to $6,660 for 2020).
+The EIC (earned income credit for expats) is a tax credit that helps low to moderate-income taxpayers save on their US taxes.
+Based on your income and the number of qualifying children in your household, the credit ranges from $1,502 to $6,728.
 Some married couples and single people without children do qualify for the EIC.

 It is worth your time to review your eligibility every year.
 Sometimes a change in your situation – such as starting a new job, getting married, or having a child – will mean that you are eligible for the EIC when you did not qualify in prior years.